 This course provides an overview of nursing informatics as a means to improve information management in health care.
 Consideration of health care technologies with ethical and financial criteria in relation to the quality of their outcomes.
-Prerequisites: Active and unencumbered RN license

 NUR 423 Nursing Theories and Concepts